Subject Vision Statement

 We use a range of reading schemes to add interest and engagement for all groups of children.
 They are all organised primarily through phonics phase however, some inference-based texts are especially used at early stages.
 This is in line with our online reading resource, Bug Club.
 Children are assessed and given reading books that are appropriate for their phonics phase, their fluency and comprehension level.
 Reading is taught explicitly through comprehension-based lessons as well as using these skills to deepen understanding of their topic-based work.
 Children are assessed formally every term using appropriate reading assessments, which assess their competency in comprehension.
 Benchmarking occurs at the correct time for the child and assesses individual fluency and comprehension to ensure the books provided are appropriate.

 Handwriting is concerned with individual expression and the conveying of meaning through fluent composition.
 The principal aim is that handwriting becomes an automatic process which frees pupils to focus on the content of the writing.
 Through the teaching of handwriting, we are seeking the development of a clear, legible and fluent style.
 In the Foundation Stage, pupils are taught to form their letters by printing (with some exit strokes) so that their letters resemble the texts that they read.
-Children then move onto using pre-cursive script to form letters with entrance and exit strokes then eventually join their letters in cursive script when the child is ready.
+Children then move onto using pre-cursive script to form letters with exit strokes then eventually join their letters in cursive script when the child is ready.

 Initially, spelling patterns are linked to the phonics phases however as children progress from Year 2, common spelling patterns are taught in lessons in line with the National Curriculum expectations.
 Spelling lists are set and tested weekly.
 We use Spelling Shed as an in-class and Home Learning resource and expect pupils to learn weekly spellings online.